 There’s a downside to cool weather, especially if the air is humid rather than dry.
 Plant diseases — fungi and bacteria — love damp, moist conditions.

 Measures to avoid blight

-- Practice proper crop rotation practices.
-If blight hits your plants this year, planting them in the same location again will lead to a predictable outcome.
+- Practice proper crop rotation.
+If blight hits your plants this year, planting them in the same location will lead to a predictable outcome.

 - Avoid watering plant foliage.
 Don’t get the leaves of your plant wet.
 Water from below, instead.

 - Allow for adequate air circulation.
 Space the plants appropriately and prune as needed to ensure your plants aren’t squished together.
 Better airflow ensures that even after heavy rainfall, your plants won’t stay humid and moist.

 - Keep leaves off the ground.
 Trim and prune the bottom leaves of your tomato plants.
 If they fall onto the soil, they’re more likely come into contact with a fungal infection.

 - Use supports.
 Letting your tomato plants sprawl is the lazy gardener’s way, but it’s also an ideal way for your plants to contract blight.
 Use stakes or tomato cages to keep your plants off the ground.

 What happens if my plants are already affected?